 The delivery network will contain 336 million cubic meters of gas at 6 a.m. tomorrow, down from 347 million 24 hours earlier, National Grid Plc data show.
 So-called closing linepack was earlier predicted at 321 million cubic meters.

 Flows from Norway, the U.K.’s biggest source of imported gas, were at 125 million cubic meters a day versus a 10-day average of 113 million, Gassco AS data show.
 Belgian pipeline imports were headed for 29 million cubic meters a day, the most since Jan.
 21, Interconnector Ltd. data show.

-ConocoPhillips (COP) said its Theddlethorpe receiving terminal in the northeast of England had an unplanned outage that it expects to end later today.
+ConocoPhillips (COP:US) said its Theddlethorpe receiving terminal in the northeast of England had an unplanned outage that it expects to end later today.
 Typical production at the site is 9.5 million cubic meters to 10.7 million, according to Conoco.